adwitajindal/BEE-Project-evaluation/README.md

 Privacy & Authentication
 To ensure user privacy, we have implemented authentication:
-- Signup Page: Stores user information in a JSON file (temporary storage).
+- Signup Page: Stores user information in database
-- Login Page: Reads user data from the JSON file and verifies credentials using JWT tokens.
+- Login Page: Reads user data from the database(mongoose) and verifies credentials using JWT tokens.

 Technology Stack
 Frontend**